ninenines/cowboy/manual/cowboy_req.md

 > The cookie names and values, the values of the sec-websocket-protocol
 > and x-forwarded-for headers, the values in `AcceptExt` and `Params`,
 > the authorization `Credentials`, the `ExpectValue` and `OpaqueTag`
 > are case sensitive.
-All other values are case insensitive and
+All values in `ContentTypeParams` are case sensitive
+> except the value of the charset parameter, which is case insensitive.
-> will be returned as lowercase.
+> All other values are case insensitive and will be returned as lowercase.
 >
 > The headers accept, accept-encoding and cookie headers can return
 > an empty list.
 Others will return `{error, badarg}` if the header